tajpatel58/Facebook-Marketplace/README.md

 ## Facebook Marketplace Project:

-The aim of this project is to build a machine learning model that can predict products on the Facebook Marketplace given a users previous search history.
+The aim of this project is to build a multimodal (Text and Images) machine learning model that can predict products on the Facebook Marketplace given a users demographic information.